SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Wide Back**
 >
-> While riding the spider, two size 1 allies can occupy the same space
+> While riding the spider, two size 1 allies can occupy the same space.

 ###### Worg